Child Custody

 Attorney Michael Muñoz is deeply experienced in navigating the Mansfield courts.
 In fact, he went to law school with many of the local judges.
 He’s worked with some of the biggest attorneys in the area and knows how to strategize a case in his clients’ best interests.
 Whether you expect to be the primary custodial parent or the non-custodial parent, Attorney Muñoz is prepared to advocate for your parental rights.

-Managing Conservatorship & Possessory Conservatorship
+Understanding Managing and Possessory Conservatorship in Texas

 Texas’s custody codes refer to legal custody as “managing conservatorship” and physical custody as “possessory conservatorship.”
 Managing conservatorship refers to a parent’s legal authority to make critical decisions about their child’s life, such as regarding the child’s medical needs, educational structure, and cultural and religious upbringing.
 Possessory conservatorship refers to with whom the child will reside at a particular time and when another parent will have visitation with the child.